-The Pre-Physical Therapy Program offered at Mount Saint Mary College consists of two tracks leading to a Bachelor of Arts in biology or psychology from the Mount and a doctorate in physical therapy (D.P.T.) from New York Medical College (NYMC).
-The typical program for most students will be a 4 + 3 program.
+College (NYMC).
 In this program, students will complete their bachelor's degree either in biology or psychology, while taking the prerequisite courses for entrance into the Physical Therapy Program at NYMC.
 Upon meeting the requirements of the program, candidates will make application to NYMC.
 After successful completion of the program, students will be awarded a D.P.T. from NYMC.